Are Benzodiazepines Harmful?

 Benzos influence the activity of a chemical in the brain called gamma-aminobutyric acid, or GABA.
 GABA is an inhibitory neurotransmitter that slows brain activity 2.
 Benzodiazepines function by intensifying GABA activity, which ultimately results in sedation and anxiety relief 3.

 More recent research indicates that benzos also increase dopamine release in the reward centers of the brain.
 The increase in dopamine activity that occurs in association with benzo use reinforces continued use of these drugs which, in turn, promotes the development of addiction in some people who take them 3.
 The repeated use of these drugs leads to increased feelings of euphoria—for many, a desirable effect mediated, in part, by dopaminergic activity throughout the reward centers of the brain 4.
 However, the subsequent development of tolerance leads to an increased need for more and more of the drug to achieve the same levels of response over time 2.

-Side effects can occur even when taken at therapeutic dose; however the risk of adverse effects markedly increases at higher doses.
+Side effects can occur even when taken at a therapeutic dose; however, the risk of adverse effects markedly increases at higher doses.
 Possible side effects include 2:

 - Excessive drowsiness.

 - Double vision.